Young conservatives have grown up in Trump's Republican Party. Now, it's time to vote

 Gen Z and younger millennial voters overwhelmingly supported President Biden in 2020 and historically back Democratic candidates.
 That said, some recent national polling shows Trump and Biden in a closer matchup among voters under 35, leaving potential for the GOP as they zero in on battleground states where margins may be small.

-"You change ten percent of that audience, you have fundamentally changed a presidential race," said John Brabender, a media consultant to the Trump campaign.
+"You change 10% of that audience, you have fundamentally changed a presidential race," said John Brabender, a media consultant to the Trump campaign.
 He cautioned that while Trump has had an influence on young conservatives, so has Biden.

 "It can't be dismissed how important it is in some sense that they see Biden as an overwhelming failure," he added.

-"Someone who isn't scared to back down to different political people or even the other county's world leaders," Bourgeois added.

-"I would want a presidential candidate with a lot of nationalism," he continued.
+"I would want a presidential candidate with a lot of nationalism," Bourgeois added.
 "Someone who really truly stands for our country and shows the strength of America as a country."

 "I want a strong Republican that, he's willing to stand up for what he believes in," he said.
 "But at the same time, I want a strong Republican that knows when to fold his cards."